Nau mai, haere mai, welcome to EyeContact. You are invited to respond to reviews and contribute to discussion by registering to participate.

 Plus (as part of this) there are blurrily reflective horizontal copper panels near the bottom edges of some that as parts of the ‘painting’ or ‘wall sculpture’ embrace localized ‘real’ space as well as movement, creating an insistent mental involvement with the gallery visitor that (though fuzzy) is difficult to flick off.

-And other symbolic (quite traditional) elements regularly occur like ceramic flowers resting on top and charcoal rectangles drawn directly on the wall between panels.
+And other symbolic (quite traditional) elements regularly occur like ceramic flowers resting on top and a narrow vertical steel rectangle on the wall extending down to the floor between higher-positioned aluminium panels.
 They overall create a remarkable ‘encountering‘ religious experience for those of us living in a vascillating but complicated ‘McCahon country’ willing to embrace it.

 Many in our diverse art community will not.
 But not all.